aienergy/slate/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Kittn API
+    content: Documentation for the Carbon Data Services API
 ---

 # Introduction

-This is the official carbon data services APIs for Great Britain and Europe developed by Advanced Infrastructure.
+This is the official Carbon Data Services APIs for Great Britain and Europe developed by Advanced Infrastructure.
 You can find out more about Advanced Infrastructure at advanced-infrastructure.co.uk.

 # Summary

 Advanced Infrastructure's Carbon Data Services API provides -

 1. An indicative figure of local area average carbon intensity at the level of MSOAs in Great Britain (GB) up to 2 days ahead of real-time.
 It provides programmatic access to both forecast and estimated carbon intensity data.
-The Carbon Intensity forecast includes CO2 emissions related to electricity generation only.
+The carbon intensity forecast includes CO2 emissions related to electricity generation only.
 The includes emissions from all large metered power stations, interconnector imports, transmission and distribution losses, and accounts for national electricity demand, embedded wind and solar generation.

 2. An indicative figure of national average carbon intensity for Europe up to 2 days ahead of real-time.
 It provides programmatic access to both forecast and estimated carbon intensity data.
-The Carbon Intensity forecast includes CO2 emissions related to electricity generation information provided by European Network of Transmission System Operators for Electricity.
+The carbon intensity forecast includes CO2 emissions related to electricity generation information provided by European Network of Transmission System Operators for Electricity.

 3. An indicative figure of marginal carbon intensity at a national level in Great Britain (GB) up to 2 days ahead of real-time.
 It provides programmatic access to both forecast and estimated carbon intensity data.
-The Carbon Intensity forecast includes CO2 emissions related to electricity generation information listed on Elexon's Balancing Mechanism Reporting Service.
+The carbon intensity forecast includes CO2 emissions related to electricity generation information listed on Elexon's Balancing Mechanism Reporting Service.

 We have language bindings in Shell, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.